nicleongyj/BountyBites/README.md

   </div>

 ## Future Works
-- Utilises AI to analyse restaurants food wastage patterns and provide personalised insights on how to reduce food wastage
+- Utilises AI and Machine Learning to analyse restaurants' food wastage patterns and provide personalised insights and food production predictions for restaurants
 - User feedback system to improve service and user experience
 - Collaborate with delivery services for last-mile food distribution
 - Partner with local charities and food banks for greater outreach